 Video will drive 82% of all Internet traffic in 2021, according to Cisco.
-Over 17.2% of all ad budgets will go to video marketing, which means video ads will likely eat up a huge share of the total video traffic.
+Over 17.2% of all ad budgets will go to video marketing, which means video ads likely eat up a huge share of the total video traffic.

 What does it mean for marketers?
 Video-first has become an overarching theme for consumer brands, and the B2B segment is quickly catching up.